Same-sex marriage in Chiapas: Native Mexicans

 While many Indigenous cultures historically practiced polygamy to some extent, there are no records of same-sex marriages being performed in these cultures in the way they are commonly defined in Western legal systems.
 However, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
 Some recognize a two-spirit structure—individuals assigned male at birth but who wear women's clothing and engage in household and artistic work associated with the feminine sphere.
 A 2024 paper published in the Children and Youth Services Review reported that "[i]n the Mayan cosmovision and religiosity of different historical epochs, the energy that moves the cosmos is associated with a complementary masculine-feminine duality on equal terms, an aspect that although transformed, remains part of Mayan thought.
 On the one hand, this interpretation of the world allowed Mayan women from pre-Hispanic, colonial and post-colonial times to exercise different functions within the political, economic, social, and even rebellious military organization, contrary to their European and/or white counterparts, more modest to the male yoke.
 On the other hand, this gave rise to beings with androgynous features with their respective symbolic positions within contemporary Mayan societies, which, although degrading as a result of their colonial reinterpretations, persisted throughout the centuries, reaching the present day.
 Such is the case of the antsil winik among the Tzeltal".
 The Tzotzil refer to them as antzil vinik, although the term tutz is also frequently used.

 Marriage statistics

 More than 300 same-sex marriages were performed in Chiapas between December 2017 and June 2018, with most taking place in Tuxtla Gutiérrez, San Cristóbal de las Casas, Tapachula and Comitán.
 Many couples came from other states, including Tabasco, Veracruz and Oaxaca.

 Public opinion

-A 2017 opinion poll conducted by Gabinete de Comunicación Estratégica found that 39% of Chiapas residents supported same-sex marriage, the second lowest in Mexico, while 58% were opposed.
+A 2017 opinion poll conducted by the Strategic Communication Office (Gabinete de Comunicación Estratégica) found that 39% of Chiapas residents supported same-sex marriage, the second lowest in Mexico, while 58% were opposed.
 According to a 2018 survey by the National Institute of Statistics and Geography, 59% of the Chiapas public opposed same-sex marriage, the highest in Mexico.